How to find a living donor

 What if asking for an organ from someone seems unthinkable?

 Most of us don’t even like to ask for a ride.
 The idea of asking someone to be a living organ donor - to give a kidney or a part of a liver - seems unthinkable.

 But, one out of four people say they would be willing to donate an organ.

 - A family member

 About 90 to 95 out of every 100 donors say they would not change anything about their decision to donate.
 They would go through all the screenings, tests, and the surgery.
 They would take time away from their lives, jobs, and other commitments to recover.
 They would do all of that to help someone.

-Where is the best place to learn about living donor transplantation?
+Where is the best place to learn?

 You also can find a lot of information online.

 Some websites have useful information about living donor transplantation and living donation.
 Others can be wonderful sources of social support.
 In fact, most transplant centers have information about living donor transplantation on their websites.
 Some use social media, too.